DIRACGrid/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #  Used to build the URLs the services will publish
         #  For a test installation you can use 127.0.0.1
         # Host = dirac.cern.ch
-        Host =
-        #  List of Services to be installed
+        #  List of Services to be installed (what's here is a list for a basic installation)
         Services  = Configuration/Server
         Services += Framework/ComponentMonitoring
         Services += Framework/SystemAdministrator